 - Binary language is deemed “restrictive” and teachers are urged to “break the linguistic binary” in order to “practice allyship”.

-PCE has been informed that the PRISM Toolkit continues to be distributed to current and pre-service teachers across the province, including 4th year Education students at King’s University College in Edmonton.
+PCE has been informed that the PRISM Toolkit continues to be distributed to current and pre-service teachers across the province, including past 4th year Education students at King’s University College in Edmonton.

 Theresa also found and brought to public awareness the fact that organizations were providing resources to K-12 students and teachers which included sexually graphic material.
 Despite this incredible breach of public trust, these organizations continue to access Alberta students to provide support in the areas of health, sexuality and gender.